Frequently Asked Questions

 Peer communication consultants work with you to help you examine higher-order concerns such as content, organization, as well as error patterns that alter or obscure meaning.
 We discuss syntactic and semantic issues, but instead of proofreading or “fixing” your paper, we help you to learn ways to identify and effectively revise your work.

 The Writing and Media Center focuses on students and their learning, and will not automatically notify instructors about your visit.
 If you would like to have record of your session sent to your instructor, you can indicate this when you first sign up for an appointment.
 You can also tell your consultant you would like to have your notes sent to your instructor after your session has been completed.

-Academic forms of communication always takes time and thought to develop, so we strongly recommend that you come in as early as possible.
+Academic communication always takes time and thought to develop, so we strongly recommend that you come in as early as possible.
 You may work with a peer communication consultant at any stage of your composing process, from brainstorming topics to revising for correctness.
 During midterms and the end of the semester, the WMC is especially busy, so make an appointment well in advance if you would like a guaranteed appointment.